cfpb/design-manual/page-components/form-fields.md

 <div class="content-66 content-first">

-<h3> Checkboxes</h3>
+<h3>Checkboxes</h3>

 Use checkboxes when the user can select more than one option from a list.
 Make clear with helper text that this is the case.

 #### Usability
-To optimize usability, consider using <a href="#chunky_checkboxes">checkboxes with large target areas</a>.
+To optimize usability, consider using <a href="#large-target">checkboxes with large target areas</a>.
 If these won’t fit into the design and the default style shown below is used, make sure the target area is at least 45 x 45 px and that it includes the text label.

 #### Accessibility
 To optimize screen reader accessibility, lay out checkboxes vertically rather than horizontally.